-Tyson’s aphorism is false for two main reasons: first because of the ambiguity in his use of the word “science” in this context and second because he has chosen to conflate two irreconcilable activities in the same sentence: scientific findings and their application to public policy.
+Tyson’s aphorism is false for two main reasons: first because of the ambiguity of context in which he uses the word “science” and second because he has chosen to conflate two irreconcilable activities in the same sentence: scientific findings and their application to public policy.

 “Science” in the first sense used above – of measurement and observation – clearly cannot be a conspiracy.
 But “science” in the second sense, of an overarching philosophy that pursues an incorruptible method, not only can form a conspiracy, it notoriously has done so in the recent past.
 Below I cite half a dozen examples of just this problem.

 The second reason Tyson’s aphorism is wrong is because of the process by which science becomes incorporated into society.
 There are three levels in this process: the level of direct application in technology, the level at which findings become the subject of advocacy campaigns; and finally the level at which those findings are accepted as public policy and guide the actions of law makers.

 At the most direct level, scientific findings are employed in everyday life – the equations of quantum mechanics are used to design nuclear power stations; a space probe is landed with pinpoint accuracy on a comet.

 Trouble arises when the findings are elevated to the advocacy level and from there to public policy.
 Is sugar or fat in diets most to blame for obesity?
 Is climate change man-made?
 Is vaccination safe?
 Do microwave phones cause cancer?
 Does fracking cause earthquakes?